pfandrade/TokenBucket/README.md

 ```

-There's also a handy utility method simply called ```consume()``` that will wait indefinetly for the desired tokens to become available.
+There's also a handy utility method simply called ```consume()``` that will wait indefinitely for the desired tokens to become available.

 ```swift
 bucket.consume(1)